Skip to main content

 Path Effect Script

-Use when: You need to modify the geometry of a path in real-time (stroke effects, distortions).
+Use when: You need to modify the geometry of a path in real-time (stroke effects, fill distortions, warps).

 Key features:

-• update(inPath) - Receives original PathData, returns modified PathData
+• update(inPath, node) - Receives original PathData and host NodeReadData, returns modified PathData

 • advance(seconds) - Optional frame updates for animated effects